surajvm3/surajv311.github.io/_posts/2026-07-31-kafka-and-kfkProducer.md

 | **At-least-once** | Eventually delivered.
 Might be delivered more than once. | Duplicates |
 | **Exactly-once** | Delivered exactly once.
 No loss, no duplicates. | Requires deliberate config |

-Most Kafka producers default to **at-least-once** — they retry on failure, which is correct, but that retry can produce duplicates if the broker already wrote the message but the ack was lost.

----

-## Part 6 — Idempotent Producer: Eliminating Duplicates on Retry

-Even with `acks=all`, there is a subtle problem: **producer retries create duplicates.**
+- Even with `acks=all`, there is a subtle problem: **producer retries create duplicates.**

 ```
 Producer                    Broker
    │                            │
    ├──── Batch (seq=0) ────────►│  broker writes to log, prepares ack
    │                            │
    │         [network blip]     │
    │◄──── (ack never arrives)   │
    │                            │
    │  "I didn't get an ack,     │
    │   I'll retry"              │
    ├──── Batch (seq=0) ────────►│  ← broker writes it AGAIN (duplicate!)
    │◄──── "OK" ─────────────────│
 ```

-The producer cannot distinguish "ack was lost" from "write failed."
+- The producer cannot distinguish "ack was lost" from "write failed."
 So it retries.
 The broker, without idempotence, has no memory of the first write.
 You get a duplicate record.

-### How the Idempotent Producer Solves This

-Enable via `enable.idempotence=true` (modern clients enable this by default when `acks=all`):
+- Idempotent producer tries to solve this, enabled via: `enable.idempotence=true` (modern clients enable this by default when `acks=all`).
+It works by:

-1. The broker assigns the producer a **Producer ID (PID)** — a unique integer for this producer instance's lifetime.
+  - The broker assigns the producer a **Producer ID (PID)** — a unique integer for this producer instance's lifetime.
-2. Each partition gets its own monotonically increasing **sequence number**.
+  - Each partition gets its own monotonically increasing **sequence number**.
-3. Every batch is stamped with `(PID, partition, sequence_number)`.
+  - Every batch is stamped with `(PID, partition, sequence_number)`.
-4. If the broker receives a batch with a sequence number it has already written, it accepts the request (returns success) but **silently discards the duplicate**.
+  - If the broker receives a batch with a sequence number it has already written, it accepts the request (returns success) but **silently discards the duplicate**.

 ```
 Producer (PID = 42)              Broker